bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

 *:_A_R_L0
 T:			Welcome to lesson A1.
  :
- :In the A series of lessons, we will be learning to touch-type on the Arensito :keyboard layout.
-I will introduce you to each letter on the keyboard, one at :a time.
-By the time you have completed this series, you will be able to type :the entire alphabet, the numbers, and most of the punctuation keys by touch.
+ :In the A series of lessons, we will be learning to touch-type on the :Arensito keyboard layout.
+I will introduce you to each letter on the :keyboard, one at a time.
+By the time you have completed this series, you :will be able to type the entire alphabet, the numbers, and most of the :punctuation keys by touch.
  :
  :If you have never taken any lessons in typing before, please be patient.
  :Typing is not difficult but it does take a lot of practice.
 Avoid the :tendency to look down at your fingers while typing.
-This is a very bad habit :and is hard to break later.
-If you hit the wrong key, I will let you know.
- :(But, I won't tell anyone else, so don't worry about it.)
+This is a very bad :habit and is hard to break later.
+If you hit the wrong key, I will let you :know.
+(But, I won't tell anyone else, so don't worry about it.)
  :
- :If you have always used the hunt-and-peck method, you will have an even harder :time keeping yourself from looking.
-Don't be surprised if you find touch :typing slower than your old ways.
-It may be slower when you first start.
- :But, touch typing is far faster once you get the hang of it.
+ :If you have always used the hunt-and-peck method, you will have an even :harder time keeping yourself from looking.
+Don't be surprised if you find :touch typing slower than your old ways.
+It may be slower when you first :start.
+But, touch typing is far faster once you get the hang of it.
  :
- :If you can already touch type, you should be able to go through these lessons :fairly quickly.
+ :If you can already touch type, you should be able to go through these :lessons fairly quickly.
 Or, you may want to go directly to the S series.

 *:_A_R_L1
 T: